Walk The Board

 5. You do not need to visit train stations or utilities.

 6. Google maps is allowed unless you want to make things harder for yourself by going old school.

 The walking distance is about 15 miles, which will take roughly 6 hours.

 HOUSING IN LONDON:

-The charity Shelter documented that pre-covid, half of U.K. renters were just one pay cheque away from becoming homeless.
+It was recently documented that pre-covid, half of U.K. renters were just one pay cheque away from becoming homeless.
 Renters in London struggle to make ends meet and many people spend the bulk of their earnings on what is often cramped, insecure and poor- quality housing.
 The U.K. is in need of rent controls to sustainably bring down rents to ensure they are in line with local incomes, particularly in boroughs like Newham, which are becoming increasingly gentrified, meaning long-term residents are being priced out.

-Disclaimer: not in association with Hasbro
+*Not in association with Hasbro